stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   The tales thus brought to my notice came mostly through newspaper cuttings;
 though one yarn had an oral source and was repeated to a friend of mine in a letter from his mother in Hardwick, Vermont.
-The type of thing described was essentially the same in all cases, though there seemed to be three separate instances involved&mdash;one connected with the Winooski River near Montpelier, another attached to the West River in Windham County beyond Newfane, and a third centring in the Passumpsic in Caledonia County above Lyndonville.
+The type of thing described was essentially the same in all cases, though there seemed to be three separate instances involved--one connected with the Winooski River near Montpelier, another attached to the West River in Windham County beyond Newfane, and a third centring in the Passumpsic in Caledonia County above Lyndonville.
 Of course many of the stray items mentioned other instances, but on analysis they all seemed to boil down to